natsukisacks/Discrete-GDD1/dijkstra/README.md

 The following is a walkthrough of the algorithm described below, using arbitrary times for driving between states in the Northeast.

 ### Dijkstra's Algorithm Example
 To make it easier to understand, let's walk through what Dijkstra's algorithm does on a graph.
+Although this implementation is kind of drawn-out, I think it's helpful to see the step-by-step process.

 **Original Graph**